ThorNicolai/System_Administration_Project/assignment02/LAMP Stack/Documentation/Setup.md

 - Login with the user "vagrant" and the password "vagrant".
 - navigate to /vagrant/ in the VM. run the user_input.sh file.
 - Follow the instructions of the script.

+## Explanation

+Vagrant downloads a clean CentOS machine and configures it to be usable with VirtualBox.
+Vagrant uses a vagrantfile to do this.
+In this vagrantfile, you can specify several things, most importantly, in this case a bash script that is run upon completion of the machine setup.
+This script, named lamp.sh, installs several applications.
+- PHP
+- MariaDB
+- Apache
+During the installation the script starts the services and makes them accessible by editing the firewall rules.
+When the script finishes, the Vagrant installation finishes as well and the new machine is immediately running a webserver with PHP & SQL.